CallumBeaney/blogge/content/blog/hackathon.md

 Most of the time, being around other humans and being on my own feel to me very similar.
 People who bring the particular quality of having substantial knowledge interests, unabashed idiosyncracies, comfort prodding convential ideas and enthusiasm for new ones, are in the real world rare.
 All of these academics' areas of research were fascinating and the energy they carried in discussing them and sharing ideas with one another was a rare pleasure.

-Younger, less jaded researchers' casual discourse, free of the oily pretention of too many career academics and of the simplistic platitudes and moralities of daily life's conversants, allows for description-oriented discussion about and calm evaluation of  usually sensitive political and cultural topics, without the typical encumbering verbal asterisks, and it is missed.
+Younger, less jaded researchers' casual discourse allows a little more for description-oriented discussion about and calm evaluation of usually sensitive political and cultural topics, without the typical encumbering verbal asterisks, and it is missed.

 Here's a video walkthrough going over most of what we did: